MicrosoftDocs/memdocs/sccm/apps/plan-design/plan-for-and-configure-application-management.md

 author: robstackmsftms.author: robstackmanager: angrobe

 ---
-# Plan for and configure application management in System Center Configuration Manager
+# Plan for and configure application management in System Center Configuration Manager*Applies to: System Center Configuration Manager (Current Branch)*
 Use the information in this topic to help you implement the necessary dependencies for deploying applications in System Center Configuration Manager.

 ## Dependencies external to Configuration Manager